Why Travel Refunds Take So Long (And When You Should Worry)

-A refund can be approved instantly — but processed slowly.
+A refund can be approved quickly — but still process slowly.

 To understand the delay, it helps to look at how refunds actually move through the system.